 What is FOXG1 Syndrome?

-FOXG1 Syndrome is a rare genetic disorder caused by a mutation of the FOXG1 gene.
+FOXG1 Syndrome is a rare neurodevelopmental genetic disorder caused by a mutation of the FOXG1 gene.
 It is usually non-inherited.
-Prior to 2018, when FOXG1 Syndrome was classified, individuals exhibiting symptoms were either misdiagnosed, left undiagnosed, or were diagnosed as having a congenital form of Rett Syndrome.
-This is due to the fact that many symptoms, such as abnormal movements, hand wringing and digestive problems, overlap with Rett Syndrome symptoms.
+Prior to 2018, when FOXG1 Syndrome was classified, individuals exhibiting symptoms were often misdiagnosed as having cerebral palsy or autism, or were left undiagnosed.
+In some cases, individuals were diagnosed as having a congenital form of Rett Syndrome.
+This is due to the fact that many symptoms, such as being non-verbal, non-ambulatory and having abnormal limb movements, hand wringing, digestive problems, and epilepsy, overlap with Rett Syndrome symptoms.
 Still today, FOXG1 Syndrome is often described as a congenital form of Rett Syndrome, even though the FOXG1 gene has been identified.

 Domenico practices sitting at 20 months old.
 Physical therapy can prevent muscle atrophy.
-When we find a cure, he will be better positioned to learn to sit, stand and walk.
+When a cure or treatment is identified, he will be better equipped to learn to sit, stand and walk.

 How rare is FOXG1 Syndrome?

-There are approximately 1,000 known cases of FOXG1 worldwide.
-However, given many cases were initially misdiagnosed, it is quite possible there are tens of thousands of children with FOXG1 Syndrome who remain misdiagnosed or undiagnosed.
+There are over 1,000 known cases of FOXG1 worldwide, and growing.
+This represents one in 8 million people.
+Given many cases are initially misdiagnosed or undiagnosed, it is quite possible there are tens of thousands of children and adults with FOXG1 Syndrome who remain misdiagnosed or undiagnosed.
 This can happen for many reasons, but the three most common are:

 • Anyone diagnosed prior to the discovery and classification of FOXG1 Syndrome was often diagnosed with another disorder

-• There are many genetic tests that don't include every mutation of the FOXG1 gene.
-As such, without genetic proof, FOXG1 children are often misdiagnosed as having Cerebral Palsy or Autism
+• There are many genetic tests that don't include every mutation of the FOXG1 gene, or may not include FOXG1 at all.
+As such, without genetic proof, FOXG1 children may be misdiagnosed as having cerebral palsy or autism, depending on their presentation of the disease

-• Unfortunately, many times doctors do not suggest genetic testing and instead diagnose with Cerebral Palsy or Autism
+• Unfortunately, many times doctors do not suggest genetic testing and instead diagnose using other criteria, often resulting in misdiagnoses

 Can it be detected before birth?

-Yes!
-Since FOXG1 Syndrome is present at or before conception, the gene mutation is present throughout the full pregnancy.
-Unfortunately, however, the FOXG1 gene is not included in the standard genetic testing panels offered during pregnancy.
-Infact, most genes that result in rare disorders are not included.
-In order to include the FOXG1 gene during testing, you'd need to ask your practitioner to have it added.
-Or, you can ask for what's called a "full genome sequencing," which will check every known gene.
-Full genome sequencings are generally not covered by insurance, and can be expensive.
-Rapid Genome Sequencing is a new method of screening, still in it's infancy.
-There are many activist groups working to change legislation to include better prenatal screening, such as with Every Life Foundation.
+Yes, FOXG1 Syndrome can be detected in the womb.
+In most cases, the FOXG1 gene mutation is present throughout the entirety of the pregnancy.
+The FOXG1 gene, however, is not included in the standard genetic testing panels offered during pregnancy.
+In fact, most genes that result in rare disorders are not included.
+If your child shows abnormalities during scans, such as potential microcephaly, your practitioner may recommend genetic testing that may include the FOXG1 gene.
+Otherwise, in order to include the FOXG1 gene during testing, you'd need to ask your practitioner to have it added.
+There are many activist groups working to change legislation to include more comprehensive prenatal screening, such as with Every Life Foundation.

 What are the known mutations?